College & Career Development

 PSAT

-All sophomores and juniors are invited to participate in the PSAT.
+All juniors are invited to participate in the PSAT.
 The PSAT is a great primer for the SAT, and even the ACT, but it's more than just a trial run.
 PSAT scores are used to identify National Merit Scholars and award merit scholarships.
+The PSAT is the first step of the National Merit Scholarship Process as it is the National Merit Scholarship Qualifying Test.

 Students must complete the information by the noted due date if they wish to take the exam.